About attribution models

 Attribution modelling is only available for clicks on Search Network and Shopping ads on google.com, and isn't available for interactions with Display Network ads.
 It’s only available for website, Google Analytics, phone call and import conversion actions, not for app and in-store conversions.

 Most advertisers measure the success of their online advertising on a 'last click' basis.
 This means they give all the credit for a conversion to the last-clicked ad and corresponding keyword.
-However, this ignores the other clicks customers may have made along the way.
+However, this ignores the other clicks that customers may have made along the way.

 Attribution models give you more control over how much credit each ad and keyword gets for your conversions.
 This allows you to: